 Yet since I can predict {\it either} $x_1$ {\it or} $p_1$ without interfering with system No. 1 and since system No. 1, like a scholar in examination, cannot possibly know which of the two questions I am going to ask it first: it so seems that our scholar is prepared to give the right answer to the first question he is asked, anyhow.
 Therefore he must know both answers; which is an amazing knowledge, quite irrespective of the fact that after having given his first answer our scholar is invariably so disconcerted or tired out, that all the following answers are `wrong'.'' \cite[p.
 555]{Schr35b}} \end{quotation}

 This relational aspect of QM is not shared by (reductionistic) classical theories grounded on set theory and their underlying Boolean logic.
-What is difficult to accept from a classical metaphysical viewpoint is that a relation can have a value without, at the same time, their relata possessing one.
+What is difficult to accept from a classical metaphysical viewpoint is that a {\it relation} can have a value without, at the same time, their {\it relata} possessing one.
 This first level of relationalism applies to actual observations.
 The result of the outcome $x_1$ is correlated (or anti-correlated) to the actual outcome $x_2$ (and, of course, viceversa).
 All this is very well known.
 However, this is not the only type of relation implied by QM.
-Quantum relationalism ---which will be addressed in detail in \cite{deRondeFMMassri18a}--- allows a potential coding of powers in two different levels.
-While in the first level of representation we have {\it definite} or {\it effective relations} dealing with actual measurements, in the second ---most important--- level we have an {\it intensive relation} between powers which requires, at the epistemic level, a statistical type of analysis.
+Quantum relationalism ---addressed in detail in \cite{deRondeFMMassri18a}--- allows a potential coding of powers in two different levels.
+While in the first level of representation we have {\it definite} or {\it effective relations} dealing with actual measurements, in the second ---most important--- level we have an {\it intensive relation} between powers which requires, at the epistemic level, a statistical type of analysis (see also \cite{deRondeFreytesSergioli19}).